nikotsunami/osma-dmz/sp_portal/README.txt

             Then select a standarizedPatient, on the right, there is a send to DMZ button and click, You can

-            send a StandarizedPatient to the DMZ server(an account will be created for them with user name as their email, and password as their socialInsurance number).
+            send a StandarizedPatient to the DMZ server(an account will be created for them with user name as their email, and password as their socialInsurance number)
+            If the user's socialInsurance number is empty then the current default password will be the string "null".

      3.3  To pull standardized patient back to osce server